 Whether you’re just starting out on your food delivery journey or looking to elevate your existing strategy, if you fail to plan, you are planning to fail.
-That’s why we have four tips that’ll help you and your business’ food delivery strategy succeed and thrive for this year and beyond.
+That’s why we have put together our top four tips that we guarantee will help you and your restaurant food delivery strategy succeed and thrive this year and beyond!

-2020 hasn’t been easy for anyone, including the food and hospitality industries.
+The past three years haven’t been easy for anyone, including the food & hospitality industry.
 Given the current state of the world (and the economy), indoor dining and restaurant attendance in general haven’t been as high as it once was.
-As a direct result, there has been a much higher demand for food delivery services among consumers, so there has never been a better time to leverage this unprecedented occurrence and turn it into a unique business opportunity.
+As a direct result, there has been a much higher demand for food delivery services among consumers, so there has never been a better time to leverage this unprecedented demand for food delivery and turn it into a unique business opportunity.
 There are a few things restaurants need to consider when navigating the current climate, however:

-- Update customers of any restaurant policy changes, such as no-contact delivery only.
+- Update customers on any restaurant policy changes, such as no-contact food delivery only

-Adaptability has become a necessary skill to have and restaurants are no exception to this.
+Adaptability and flexibility in every industry have become necessary skills to have and restaurant brands are no exception to this.
 The most important advice we can give is to stay informed about your region’s restrictions and abide by any proposed or enforced rules your government provides (and maybe look at trying to make your delivery channel as efficient as possible!).

 2. Pivot Your Business Model